 The functionality of other important life support systems are impacted by this response -- sometimes irreversibly -- with the assumed short-term benefit of outrunning a predator, or finding a meal.

 Although you may work in what is considered a 'stressful' industry, and stress is never entirely avoidable, there are always tools to provide relief from that stress and soften the impact it has.
+The SnackNation team shared a great list of simple strategies you can use to limit the amount of stress you experience at work -- many of which can also be helpful in designing a framework to help your colleagues do the same.

 Start by banishing overwork -- whether it's happening through managerial pressure, or individual pressure to succeed.
 Avoiding overwork is one of the core competencies of a good manager, and it can have a huge effect on several areas of employee wellness.